David Healy: England stars don’t care enough

 I have to say I’m not in favour of a foreign manager being in charge of any country.
 Brazil, Holland and Germany don’t do it, so why should England?

 They’ve now had Sven-Goran Eriksson and Capello and despite coming with big reputations, they have failed to deliver.

 The FA were silly in extending Capello’s contract even before they knew how the World Cup would go.
-And if they had wanted to get rid of him, they would have been facing a huge pay-out.
-Capello would have shown great dignity if he had stepped down saying that international management was not for him, but sadly football doesn’t work that way these days.
+Now if they want to get rid of him, they are facing a huge pay-out.
+Capello would show great dignity if he stepped down saying that international management was not for him, but sadly football doesn’t work that way these days.